We're here to help

 How to Apply

-The Doctor of Medical Science at Marshall B. Ketchum University offers two tracks; a six-month bridge program for those who graduated from an ARC-PA accredited PA program within 24 months of the DMSc start date, and a twelve-month program for more experienced PAs.
+The Doctor of Medical Science at Marshall B. Ketchum University offers two tracks: a six-month bridge program for those who graduated from an ARC-PA-accredited PA program within two academic years of the DMSc start date, and a twelve-month program for more experienced PAs.
 Both options result in the degree, Doctor of Medical Science.
-To apply for the DMSc program, simply click the "Apply Now" button below and complete the online applicaiton.
+To apply for the DMSc program, simply click the "Apply Now" button below and complete the online application.

 Requirements